You can use this page to create a random character for use in a Tavern Night.

 Mountain Dwarves come from the mountainous lands of Gerdain.
 They are famed miners and smiths, though they may specialize in any number of trades.
 All dwarves sport a full beard and, although they are generally shorter than humans, they are on average stockier and hairier.

-Resist Toxin (Automatic): Allows the user to “Resist” any toxin, poison, or disease which strikes them externally, be it Magical or non-Magical in nature, once per day.
+Resist Toxin (Automatic): Allows the user to “Resist” any toxin, alchemy, or disease, be it Magical or non-Magical in nature, once per day.
 The user may choose which toxin to resist and when.
 When a Resist Toxin goes off it gives off a white flash of light.
-Resist Toxin will not protect the user from ingested toxins.
 As a racial benefit, it may be used to “Resist” Chemistry.

 Body Point Bonus (Purchased): This skill represents extra constitutional training the Mountain Dwarf has gone though, beyond what is standard for their race and grants +5 Body.
 This skill can be purchased only thrice throughout the character’s entire existence.

 Restriction: Gas Globes & Magic Items (Automatic): Dwarves have a hard time using magic items and alchemical gas globes, partially due to their clumsy and thick fingers and also because of their distaste for both.
 In dwarven culture, magic items with activation words are considered “cheating” and frowned upon.
 Gas globes are rarely used among dwarves due to their resistance to toxin.
 All dwarves must activate magical items twice in order to get a single use out of them.
-This does not use up two charges, instead they must state the incant twice in succession instead of once.
+This does not use up two charges; instead they must state the incant twice in succession instead of once.
 This disadvantage does not apply to magic items which are “always on” or otherwise do not have activation requirements.
-Also, gas globes must be prepared for 6 seconds instead of the standard 3 seconds before they are thrown
+Also, gas globes must be prepared for double the count it normally takes before they can be thrown

 High Elves are a long-lived race that make their home in the forests of the known world.
 All High Elves are graceful, artistic and magically inclined.
 Although wise, they are perceived by other races as arrogant and rude.
 The original High Elven capital was Suvant, which disappeared shortly after the Fulmination.
 The High Elves that remained have set up a refugee camp on a small island south off the shoreline.
 Suvant has since returned, floating in the air about the new island settlement of Day’ten.